trek region

 - Jammu railway station is about 260 km away and takes around 8 hours by bus.

-- Udhampur is 200 km away and from there it is 6 hours bus journey to Srinagar.
+- Udhampur is 200 km away and from there it is a 6 hours bus journey to Srinagar.

 Cost Terms